 Sweeter and more charming than it perhaps promises.

-Adapted from the Nick Hornby novel, it’s like High Fidelity told from the perspective not of the pop music-obsessed, emotionally stunted man-child, but of his long-suffering girlfriend – one who does not share her partner’s unabashed fandom, in this case of a washed-up ’90s alternative rock star, with whom she happens to connect after posting a negative review of an uncovered album of his demos.
+Adapted from the Nick Hornby novel, Juliet, Naked is pretty much the author’s earlier novel, High Fidelity, told from the perspective not of the pop music-obsessed, emotionally stunted man-child, but of his long-suffering girlfriend – one who does not share her partner’s unabashed fandom, in this case of a washed-up ’90s alternative rock star, with whom she happens to connect after posting a negative review of an uncovered album of his demos.

 This film, and everyone in it, is more charming than perhaps promised on paper.
 It’s a small, sweet story, and, if you’re a 40-odd-year-old pop culture nutter, occasionally-embarrassingly-close-to-home funny.